 Your content strategy doesn’t end once a piece has been published.
 In fact, this is where it all starts.
 Today the lifespan of content shared on social media is only a few hours.
 Email marketing might gain you a few days, but you still only have an extremely small window of time to work with.
 Use that time wisely and accelerate your content with everything you’ve got – without spamming, of course.
 You can’t accelerate your content without a decent audience so as always, put your users first if you want to see success.

-And if your content died out prematurely, find the means to bring it back in a new way or at a later stage.
+And if your content dies out prematurely, find the means to bring it back in a new way or at a later stage.
 Content will always be valuable, and if you put the right effort into making it findable and usable then your efforts to accelerate it will become easier as time passes.